reynoldharbin/web-devquest/README.md

 Project to create a web front end of devquest

-On your local environment, download the repository, and then install node.js :
+On your local environment, download the repository, make sure you have node.js installed :

 To install node on mac: 'brew install node'

-Then, in the directory with the repository, install following npm packages:
+Then, in the directory with the repository, execute 'npm install' to install the dependencies as listed in the package.json file

- npm install express
- npm install express-handlebars
- npm install moment
- npm install promise
- npm install prettyjson
- npm install request
- npm install underscore